- In his Nicomachean Ethics, Aristotle proposed that humans are social, rational animals who seek to “live well.”

 Why be virtuous?

-In the Nicomachean Ethics, Aristotle proposed that humans are social, rational animals that seek to “live well.”
-To that end, he proposed a system of ethics designed to help us reach eudaimonia, a world that means living well or flourishing.
+In the Nicomachean Ethics, Aristotle proposed that humans are social, rational animals who seek to “live well.”
+To that end, he proposed a system of ethics designed to help us reach eudaimonia, a Greek word that means living well or flourishing.

 Eudaimonia is reached by living virtuously and building up your character traits until you don’t even have to think about your choices before making the right one.